eSsBackup/KMS_Service/README.md

 This project aims to make KMS program run as service on Ubuntu, and make service active alongside with system booting up.

-This project contains 3 files.
+This project contains 3 files currently.

 - kms.service
   - should be put in /etc/systemd/system/, which is also depended on systemd to manage system process